wheelerchristopherg/cli_calculator/README.md

 # cli_calculator
 A CLI calculator that parses and solves arithmetic expressions while respecting order of operations.

 This is mostly a project initially intended for learning how to do basic arithmetic expression parsing.
+Once I finished implementing the parser in python, I wanted to use this as an exercise for learning other languages.
 I'm currently working on a rust port.

 Possible future implementations may be in C, C++, Scala, maybe Go.